Skip to main content

 Insurance Code 790.03 and the 790 Letter: How to Put Your Insurer on Notice

 California Insurance Code 790.03 defines unfair claims settlement practices.
-Learn what the statute prohibits, how to write a 790 letter putting your insurer on formal notice, and why this letter changes the dynamic of your claim.
+Learn what the statute prohibits, when a 790 letter (drafted by counsel) is appropriate, and how the statute interacts with common-law bad faith.

 What Is Insurance Code 790.03?